- City Hall

 CONFIRMED COMMUNITY SPREAD OF COVID-19 and DIRECTED HEALTH MEASURES

 Two Rivers Public Health Department has issued updated "Directed Health Measures" for our area.
 For the safety of everyone, please follow, or exceed, these required measures.
-Click here to see the Directed Health Measure.
+Click here to see information at the Two Rivers Publc Health Department website.

 The City of Alma has implemented a plan to try to reduce the risk of citizens and staff from catching the coronavirus.
 The City feels everyone must contribute and do their part.
 This situation is very fluid and fast moving at this time, so expect changes often.
 Below you will find documents and information addressing this pandemic that range from what the City plans to do to information from Two Rivers Public Health Department on what you can and should do.
 We will try to keep this site updated as much as possible and add pertinent information.
 Please find a local reliable news source and check it often.

-Less restrictive Health Measures go into effect May 18th, click on the file below in the CORONAVIRUS INFO section.
+Less restrictive Health Measures have gone into effect, click on the file below in the CORONAVIRUS INFO section.

 For info on how the Coronavirus is affecting the Two Rivers Public Health District, check out the Public Awareness info below in the CORONAVIRUS INFO section.